kdprkr/Resume/README.md

 # Resume

-This repository houses materials used to create my graphical resume <br/>
+This repository houses materials used to create my graphical resume. <br/>

 ## Overview